Learning to Extend Molecular Scaffolds with Structural Motifs: Experiments

-We measure how efficient our architecture is, both in terms of training and sampling from the prior.
-In both cases, we measure the number of molecules processed per second.
-Note that we do \emph{not} subsample training steps for this comparison, so that every model processes all the steps, even though MoLeR can learn from only a subset of them.
+\textbf{Efficiency}\quad We measure the speed of different models in training and inference, quantified by the number of molecules processed per second.
+Note that we do \emph{not} subsample generation steps for this comparison, so that every model processes all the steps, even though MoLeR can learn from only a subset of them.
 We compare these results in Table~\ref{tab:speed}.
 We see that, thanks to a simpler formulation and parallel training on all generation steps, MoLeR is much faster than all baselines for both training and inference.